hh79/gzdoomvr/README.md

 Default controller bindings are provided and are similar to those used in QuestZDoom.

 ### Index Controllers
-To get the most out of your Index Controllers, choose the Community Binding "Index Controller Bindings" by gameflorist in SteamVR.
-It makes the maximum buttons available for binding in GZDoom.
+To fully utilize your Index Controllers, select the Community Binding 'Index Controller Bindings' by gameflorist in SteamVR.
+This configuration provides the maximum number of buttons available for binding in GZDoom.

 ## Mods
 There are some optional mods tested for using with this fork